aholachek/react-2019-interactive-workbook/README.md

 ## How to get started

-Either [fork on CodeSandbox](https://codesandbox.io/s/github/aholachek/react-2019-interactive-workbook?module=/src/1_Context/ThemeProviderContainer.js) or fork this repo and run `yarn` and `yarn start`.
+1. Either [fork on CodeSandbox](https://codesandbox.io/s/github/aholachek/react-2019-interactive-workbook?module=/src/1_Context/ThemeProviderContainer.js) or fork this repo
+2. Run `yarn` and `yarn start`.

 **Note:** Doing the project locally instead of in CodeSandbox will result in a better experience, since the <code>React.lazy</code> and
 <code>ErrorBoundary</code> tasks will exhibit more realistic browser
 behavior.

-Next, click on a task in the menu and follow the instructions!
+Next, click on a task in the menu and follow the instructions.
 Each task should take between 5 and 30 minutes to complete.
 For most tasks, you'll see three cards:

 1. A set of instructions that you can complete by checking them off.
 2. A non-working component that you must fix by editing the files in the relevant folder.